freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1478.1

 Add an `else` to the `if` condition for if the phone number is found in the database.
-Place `get customer's rentals`, `if no retals`, and `send to main menu` in the `else` area as single line comments.
+Place `get customer's rentals`, `if no rentals`, and `send to main menu` in the `else` area as single line comments.

 #### HINTS